5 Steps To Relieve Pain

 from doing what you love?

-Wouldn't it be wonderful to be able to move with more strength, more flexibility, and less pain?
+Would you like to move with more strength, more flexibility, and less pain?

-To learn that you CAN change your pain – and HOW to change your pain.
+Discover you CAN change your pain - and HOW to change your pain.

 I am here to help.

 Yoga and meditation have helped me to find freedom from the chronic pain I had for years after fracturing my pelvis when I fell off a horse.
 Over the past few years, I've been on a journey of discovery - meshing current scientific research and yogic principles as they relate to relieving chronic pain, anxiety and depression.

 As you might imagine, yoga and meditation are ideally suited to help all of these.
 There has been an explosion of scientific research into yoga and meditation, particularly over the past 10 years, and we are more and more coming to understand how these practices serve us - particularly in our culture, where high stress is part of life.

 Our bodies and minds have an incredible ability to heal, and with patience and perseverance, you can learn how to apply these practices in your life.

 We might be the perfect fit.
 If

 - You want to feel younger and more energetic.